 The minimum internal temperature should reach 165 F for safety, but I always go a safer route and bake it to 170 -180 degrees.

-Let the turkey stand for 20 minutes before carving to allow juices to set.
+Let the roast stand for 20 minutes before carving to allow juices to set.
 It will carve more easily.

-Read the post above for more helpful tips.
+Read the post above for more helpful tips, equipment needed, and FAQs.

 Please keep in mind that nutritional information is a rough estimate and can vary significantly based on the products used.